Sharing economic freedom data with the world.

 The Fraser Institute's (FI) mission is to "improve the quality of life for Canadians, their families, and future generations by studying, measuring, and broadly communicating the effects of government policies, entrepreneurship, and choice on their well-being."

-I led the redesign of The Fraser Institute's "Economic Freedom" site from concept to completion from the fall of 2016 until early 2017.
+From the fall of 2016 until early 2017, I led the redesign of The Fraser Institute's "Economic Freedom" site from concept to completion.
 Throughout the project, I created all concepts and designs, presented deliverables, provided UX/UI consultation, conducted discovery exercises, and worked closely with the team during the development process.

 ImageX